- Religion and Philosophy»

 So we can see that this is describing someone who is called beautiful, not someone who is being fair or has white skin.

-You need to study Hebrew so you can understand some of these hidden meanings.
+You need to study the original language so you can understand some of these hidden meanings.
 It can explain a lot.
-For example, the prophet named Nehemiah.
-Let's look back in Hebrew.
-"Nehemyah" is the correct spelling.
-It translates to, "Comforted by YHWH."
 It is good to know the meaning of the names of the prophets.
 Names have a significant impact.
 Abraham is a good example.

 - "Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee."